Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 This is the type of security the hardware uses among these:

 • Open (or Open System, or Enhanced Open): No security.
 This setting is available in all Wi-Fi standards and hardware and allows any clients to connect to the broadcaster.
-It's applicable when you don't need to restrict access to any client or if you have different types of restriction, such as isolation (like a Guess network).
+It’s applicable when you don’t need to restrict access to any client or if you have different types of restriction, such as isolation (like a Guest network).

-• WEP: Short for Wired Equivalent Privacy which is a dated and obsolete security method used in legacy hardware (Wi-Fi 4 and older).
+• WEP: Short for Wired Equivalent Privacy, which is a dated and obsolete security method used in legacy hardware (Wi-Fi 4 and older).

 • WPA: Short for Wi-Fi Protected Access which replaces WEP as a better security method.
 Starting with Wi-Fi 5, WPA is required.
 With WPA, we have the following sub-settings: